 Northern New Mexico College (NNMC) is a public two-year and four-year degree granting institution founded in 1909 by the New Mexico Constitution.
 NNMC is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 NNMC operates from two campuses in Espanola and El Rito and serves an average of 1,000 students per semester.
 Position is a tenure-track faculty position.

-Applications are invited for a Los Alamos National Laboratory (LANL) endowed faculty position with a contract starting May 2019.
+Applications are invited for a Los Alamos National Laboratory (LANL) endowed faculty position with a starting May 2019.

 The Department of Biology, Chemistry, and Environmental Sciences offers an Associates of Applied Science degree and Technical Certificate in Radiation Protection (RDPR) to educate students on the principles used for the protection of people from the adverse effects of radiation and implementation of radiological safety.
 The RDPR associates degree and certificate will help students compete for radiological control technician (RCT) positions at DOE facilities and to become a fully qualified DOE RCT.
 RCTs are responsible for implementing measures necessary for ensuring compliance with the requirements of 10CFR835 (Occupational Radiation Protection standard).

 JOB DUTIES & RESPONSIBILITIES:

 • Develop, prepare and teach undergraduate courses in Radiation Protection, Health Physics,

 Radiation Biology, Radiochemistry, Radiological Monitoring, and other required courses;